-Being an instructor or mentor for Bridge is an opportunity to help support junior and intermediate developers level up their knowledge and careers.
+Being an instructor or mentor for Bridge is an opportunity to help support junior and intermediate developers and product designers level up their knowledge and careers.
 Having said that, Bridge doesn't just help students level up in their careers - we also help our instructors, mentors, and other volunteers level up in their own careers in a meaningful way.

 What is Bridge?

 Bridge is a federally incorporated not-for-profit that provides high-value advanced education at zero cost to women, agender, and non-binary professionals in the tech industry.

 We match our grads up with forward-thinking companies to put them on the track to leadership in the industry, while providing the companies with a low-risk, high return opportunity to diversify their teams.

 What are we looking for from all volunteers?

 If you are interested in becoming a Bridge instructor, mentor, TA or other volunteer you should have a strong technical knowledge on the topics covered in our courses and are passionate about sharing what you know and in promoting, encouraging and celebrating others learning.

 Bridge is an inclusive, welcoming and supportive community specifically for women, agender and non-binary individuals.
 All volunteers are expected to create and support a welcoming learning environment for everyone in the Bridge community.

 Typically we would expect both instructors and mentors to have had some experience either as a team lead, a speaker or have supported in some capacity other team members but we recognise that this type of skill can come in many ways and forms and are open to chatting if you’re at all unsure if you have the “right” type of experience.